joshnguyen99/joshnguyen99.github.io/_pages/about.md

 News
 ======

+[2023-12-09] We have a paper accepted to [AAAI 2023](https://aaai.org/aaai-conference/) titled _On Partial Optimal Transport: Revising the Infeasibility of Sinkhorn and Efficient
+Gradient Methods_.
+This is my joint work with Anh Duc Nguyen (NUS), Quang M. Nguyen (MIT), Hoang H. Nguyen (Georgia Tech) and Lam M. Nguyen (IBM).

 [2023-11-16] Our new paper, titled [_Measuring Moral Dimensions in Social Media with Mformer_](https://arxiv.org/abs/2311.10219), is accepted to [ICWSM 2024](https://icwsm.org/2024/index.html/).

 [2023-09-12] We release a new language model for astronomical research called [AstroLLaMA](https://huggingface.co/universeTBD/astrollama).
 Joint work with [Yuan-Sen Ting](https://www.mso.anu.edu.au/~yting) and [Jo Ciuca](https://www.jociuca.com) at the ANU Research School of Astronomy and many others at [UniverseTBD](http://universetbd.org/).
 A short technical report can be found [here](https://arxiv.org/abs/2309.06126).